 - Your vision and mission: This will help dictate the type of the content you produce.
 For example, my blog is all about helping fellow bloggers (like you) become more successful in turning their interests into a profitable online business.

-Traffic is the currency of the Internet.
-Without it, you won’t be able to monetize your blog.
+Traffic is the currency of the Internet and one of the primary goals to work toward in your blog business plans.
+Without traffic, you won’t be able to monetize your blog.

 Last year alone, my blog brought in over 4.4 Million readers—and it’s the helpful content I’ve provided for those readers that has helped me to generate in excess of $50,000/mo during some months of the year (through a combination of the many different ways I make money blogging).